Before packing, check this list of items prohibited from entering a particular country or region.

 How to get an Australian visa: everything you need to know about entry requirements

-To live and work in Australia, you must first apply for permission, detailing how long you wish to stay and your reason for moving.
-The Australian visa process is complex; it can sometimes take months or years to gain entry.
-The simplest way to get a visa is by having a desirable professional skill or getting sponsorship from a family member, spouse or an Australian employer.
+To get an Australian visa, you must first apply for permission, detailing how long you wish to stay and your reason for moving.
+The visa process can be complex and take months or years.
+The easiest way to get a visa is by having a desirable professional skill or getting sponsorship from a family member.

 Skilled workers and family-sponsored Australian visas